How to enable language interpretation on Zoom?

 Thanks to new technologies, scientific conferences can now be organized in multiple languages at a fraction of a regular on-site convention.
 Since interpreters do not need to travel, hiring better interpreters in so many languages is much easier.
 Chinese, Arabic, Turkish, Serbian, Japanese, Hindi or Vietnamese at ease.

 Dragoman team is trained and qualified to interpret using these apps.
-Our conference interpreter colleagues regularly updates themselves on novel technologies.
+Our conference interpreter colleagues regularly update themselves on novel technologies.

 Remote simultaneous interpreting is not a replacement of on-site interpreting as much as video conferencing is not a true alternative of a professional event organized in hotels or conference venues.
 However, many organizations have adapted to the new-normal and now it feels much easier to organize an international webinar in only a matter of days, if not hours.